vuapo-eth/ict2/ARCHITECTURE.md

 # Ict - Software Architecture

 ## Abstract
 This paper documents architectural design choices in regards to the implementation of Ict.
-It was written with the intent to be used as a reference for completely rewriting the current Java prototype (this repository) from scratch and utilizing the knowledge that was gained during the development of the first Ict iteration.
+It was written with the intent to be used as a reference for completely rewriting the [previous Java prototype](https://github.com/iotaledger/ict) from scratch and utilizing the knowledge that was gained during the development of the first Ict iteration.

 ## About Ict
 The Iota Controlled agenT (Ict) is an IOTA node.
 In contrast to [IRI](https://github.com/iotaledger/iri), it is a light-weight node designed specifically for the Internet-of-Thing.
 It provides a basic gossip protocol which can be extended with various functionality through the IOTA eXtending Interface (IXI).
 This modular design enables the customization of the core node, allowing for all kinds of extensions to be plugged in.
 Ict nodes are intended to be used for a specific use cases in contrast to the IRI full node that provides general access to the Tangle while the applications are running remotely and connecting through the client libraries.
 Instead, the applications in Ict - the IXI modules - are working closely with the node and define how it behaves and which transactions it processes.